 Two secondary schools, Eastbourne and Branksome, had to close early, as did Cockerton CE Primary, where pupils were carried to safety by workers building the school's new premises.

 Headteacher Chris Metcalfe said: "Without the workers we would have been really struggling.
-The children were terrified of the thunder and lightning, but once it passed, they were quite excited about it all."
+The children were terrified of the thunder and lightning, but once it passed, they were quite excited

 The Oak Tree pub, in Middleton St George, had to call the fire brigade after its cellar flooded.